unchainedshop/unchained/docs/source/plugins/cryptopay.md

 ---
-title: 'Plugin: Decentralized, Self-Hosted Cryptocurrency Payments'
+title: 'Decentralized, Self-Hosted Cryptocurrency Payments'
 description: Usage and Configuration Options for the Cryptopay Plugin
 ---